+'''

-\$ .
+$ .
 "Creates the character representing a space (ASCII 32)"

+'''

-In Example A.1, the period following the space acted as a statement terminator.
+In this example, the period following the space acted as a statement terminator.
 If no space had separated the dollar sign from the period, GemStone Smalltalk would have interpreted the expression as the character literal representing a period.